izzyandrade/nextjs-dashboard/README.md

   npm run dev
 ```

-After the execution, you should see the web page open, and all 3D models loading correctly.
+After the execution, you should see the web page open in localhost.